annerosenisser/cheatsheet/README.md

 # Bash Cheat Sheet
 Most important bash commands.

-The set-up of this cheat sheet is inspired by an existing [Git and Github cheat sheet](https://github.com/tiimgreen/github-cheat-sheet) by [Tim Green](https://github.com/tiimgreen).
+The set-up of this cheat sheet is inspired by an existing [cheat sheet](https://github.com/tiimgreen/github-cheat-sheet) by [Tim Green](https://github.com/tiimgreen).

 ## Table of Contents